top of page

 David Nylund, PhD

 David “Rock” Nylund, MSW, PhD is a Professor of Social Work at California State University, Sacramento, the Clinical Director of the Gender Health Center, and a faculty member of the Vancouver School for Narrative Therapy.
-He is the author of several articles and books on Narrative Therapy and Cultural Studies and gives workshops and supervision for mental health professionals worldwide.
+He is the author of over 50 articles and books on Narrative Therapy and Cultural Studies and gives workshops and supervision for mental health professionals worldwide.

 karltomm_edited.jpg

-Karl Tomm, PhD
+Karl Tomm, MD

 Jennifer White_edited.jpg